 I have aspects of my life that, by now, should be out of my life, if I were a perfect Christian.
 But there are things that I haven’t yet been able to shake.
 The head-on struggle to give these things up, and the repeated failures to accomplish it, were starting to make me think I was a failure, rather than the success the Bible says I am.
 I finally had to stop the struggle and simply be faithful to what I could do.
 The growth from this approach may at some point enable me to discard other qualities I don’t want.
 But at least now I’m moving forward with God again.

-SC: Are you familiar with fellow Kansas resident Rev. Fred Phelps (owner of godhatesfags.com)?
+SC: Are you familiar with fellow Kansas resident Rev. Fred Phelps (head of the Westboro Baptist Church)?
 If so, what are your feelings on him and his “teachings”?